 Accidental death and dismemberment coverage includes other benefits such as funeral expenses and reimbursement for medical costs related to the accident.
 In some cases, the policy may provide an additional benefit to survivors in the event of a death due to an accident.

 What Does Accidental Death And Dismemberment Insurance Not Cover?

 Although AD&D insurance may provide coverage for death from an accident or murder, there are numerous cases of fatality or disability that it cannot cover due to exclusions such as:

 - Drug or alcohol overdose

 - Accidents caused by drug and alcohol intoxication

 AD&D insurance, also known as accidental life insurance, has a schedule that lists the benefits and what they are covered for, including terms and restrictions.

 Accidental Death Insurance

-When you add an AD&D rider, also known as a “double indemnity” rider, to a life insurance policy, the named beneficiaries will get money from both policies in the event of an accidental death.
-Benefits are typically limited to a specific amount.
-In most cases, the quantity paid under these circumstances is restricted.
+When you add an AD&D rider, also known as a “double indemnity” rider, to a life insurance policy, the named beneficiaries will get money from both policies in the event of accidental death.
+However, benefits are typically limited to a specific amount.
+Therefore, the quantity paid under these circumstances is restricted in most cases.